 Thelma Biotel’s array of standard products encompasses a broad range of acoustic transmitters:

 - Acoustic sensor transmitters

 - Frequency modulated, continuous pinging sensor transmitter

 The effective transmitting range is dependent on the acoustic conditions on the site and this will differ with noise levels caused by wind and rain, water stratification and such.
 Our tags also put out different signal strength due to the type of battery and the transducer size.
-Generally the larger tags will be able to transmit up to about 1000 m, while the smaller size tags might be limited to 500 m.
+Generally, the larger tags will be able to transmit up to about 1000 m, while the smaller size tags might be limited to 500 m.
 The actual range of the tags can be shorter or longer than the above stated figures.
 As it will differ greatly with conditions out of our control, we don’t indicate a set range for each tag but list the tag’s measured transmitting power for you to compare.
-The range will be different from site to site and under different conditions, that is why we urge our users to run a range test in order to obtain at least a rough mapping of the site and to be able to reposition receivers if needed.
+The range will be different from site to site and under different conditions, that is why we urge our users to run a range test to obtain at least a rough mapping of the site and to be able to reposition receivers if needed.

-Please contact us if you need help choosing the correct transmitter for you use, or have questions regarding tailor made solutions and special adaptations.
+Please contact us if you need help choosing the correct transmitter for you use or have questions regarding tailor-made solutions and special adaptations.